 - Do not feed your fish!
 If you keep your population down, your fish will eat your anacharis (plants for fresh water aquariums) but not as fast as it grows.
 That way, a thorough yearly cleaning will remove all the organic matter those goldfish leave behind, your water will stay clear and your water chemistry will stay balanced.
 When you feed goldfish, you increase organic matter and throw your balanced pond out of balance and create lots of maintenance that takes up your weekend relaxation time.

-Creating the Pond
+Creating the Pond - Roll up Your Sleeves

 - Dig the pond using your outline.
 If you plan to include plants (which no doubt you will want to do), make places for them as you dig.
 I did mine on a bank, so I had sort of stair step tables.